sfksuperman/comparable-and-comparator/README.md

-# comparable-and-comparator
-Example of how to use Comparable and Comparator
+Example of how to use Comparable and Comparator in Java.